La Cinq: Hachette's La Cinq

-Beginning in 1987, La Cinq ran into serious financial problems that would later be escalated by the privatisation of TF1 in the late 1980s and the early 1990s recession.
+Beginning in 1987, La Cinq ran into serious financial problems that would later be escalated by the privatization of TF1 in the late 1980s and the early 1990s recession.
 Robert Hersant took over the channel in February 1987 and would remain the channel's president until September 1990, when Fininvest sold the channel to Hachette.
 In 1989, the channel's audience share peaked at 13.0%.